jundalisay/superblist/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 Scope or Location | a posteriori (outside the mind) | a priori (within the mind)

-It's similar to Islam banning interest on loans, which causes it to be transferred as rent as a workaround or roundabout solution, and then creating processes to regulate that, as a bloated complex idea called Shariah banking.
+It's similar to Islam banning interest on loans, which causes it to be transferred as rent as a workaround or roundabout solution, and then creating processes to regulate rent, as a bloated complex idea called Shariah banking.

 Kant bans reality and so he has to recreate everything himself.
 This is why Kant must have the highest regard for his own mind (since it's the one that powers everything in his Kant-only-reality):
 <!-- Transcendental Analytic, Transcendental Dialectic, and Transcendental Idealism -->

 {{< q a="kant" >}}
-The reality of the object of our internal sense (that is, myself and my internal state) is clear immediately through consciousness.External objects in space might be a mere delusion.
+The reality of the object of our internal sense (that is, myself and my internal state) is clear immediately through consciousness.
+External objects in space might be a mere delusion.
 But the object of my internal perception is undeniably real.
 {{< /q >}}